General Terms and Conditions ScheerSanders Advocaten

 5.3.
 Payment of invoices must be made without any deduction, discount or set-off of debts.

-5.5.
-If the client is in default, the client shall also owe the extrajudicial expenses.
+5.6.
+If the client is in default, the client shall also owe the notified extrajudicial expenses.
 If the client is a natural person who does not act in the performance of a profession or business, the extrajudicial expenses shall be determined in accordance with Section 6:96, Paragraph 4 Dutch Civil Code.
 If the client acts in the performance of a profession or business, the actual incurred extrajudicial expenses shall be payable, with a minimum of 15% of the claimed amount.

 6.1.
 The professional liability of the lawyers who are associated with the firm shall be limited to the amount to which the firm is entitled to receive payment per event under the professional liability insurance policy taken out by the firm.